HelpGiveThanks/HGTconfiguration/README.md

         This game does not require a database and just works right away.
      1. Click the blue 'install' button.
      1. Click the grey 'Install' button.
 1. Scroll up and return to the cPanel by clicking  the 'go to control panel' icon on the top menu bar.
-It's the blue-postage-stamp- with-a-gear-over-it icon (the first icon reading left-to-right).
+It's the blue-postage-stamp-with-a-gear-over-it icon (the first icon reading left-to-right).
 1. In the cPanel Files section click the 'File Manager' icon.
 1. !IMPORTANT!
-In the popup window that opens click the option to 'Show Hidden Files (dotfiles).'
+In the popup window that opens click the option to 'Show Hidden Files'.
 1. Click the popup window's 'Go' button.
-1. If you added the word search puzzle game for your website's false front
+1. If you added the word-search puzzle game for your website's false front
      1. Click on the 'New File' button in the top menu bar.
      1. In the popup window that opens, type  'index.html' in the 'New File Name' text box (don't forget to put the period between 'index' and 'html').
      1. Click the 'Create New File' button.